-International Student Services: International Student Services include New Student Orientation, F-1 student visa preparation and interview coaching, assistance with travel arrangements, access to study abroad, internships, career counseling and placement, and job fairs.
+International Student Services: International Student Services include New Student Orientation, F-1 student visa preparation and interview coaching, assistance with travel arrangements, access to volunteer service and study abroad, internships, career counseling and placement, and job fairs.

 The on-campus intensive English Language Institute located in the heart of campus offers personal attention and small classes.
 Assistance is given to students wishing to find places of worship on or near campus, and a celebration of world religions and international holidays adds richness to the fabric of diversity on campus.
 International Education Week is an exciting time to showcase your culture and make friends.

-Financial Aid: Competitive, renewable scholarships up to $10,000 are available for non-U.S. citizens and non-permanent residents.
+Financial Aid: Competitive, renewable scholarships up to $10,000 are available for non-US citizens and non-permanent residents; merit scholarships up to $16,000; if you have interest in performing arts, additional grants are available by audition.
 To be considered for these merit-based awards, simply submit your application for admission.

 Test Score Requirements: TOEFL 550 PBT or 80 iBT; 6.5 IELTS; 80 MELAB; 62 PTE; 5 ITEP; 5.5 Cambridge Certificates (CEA or CPE); conditional admission is possible with enrollment in SHU’s CEA-accredited English Language Institute.